osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `liquidity` is set kept the same as we did not cross any initialized tick.

 - `feeGrowthGlobal` is updated to 0.0025 + (2_500 \* 0.01 / 10_000) = 0.005
-  because we assumed 1% swap fee.
+  because we assumed 1% spread factor.

 As a result, we complete the swap having swapped 5_000 tokens one in for 22_500 tokens zero out.
 The tick is now at 70 and the current liquidity at the active